eGain/egain-ios-messaging/eGainMessagingExample/readme.md

 |message|	String|	Text message sent by customer|
 |emailId|	String|	Email ID of customer|

-##### Responses:
+##### Responses- Send Message
-When the first message is sent, the conversation would be started and the following response will be received
+When the first message is sent, the conversation would be started and the following response is received.
 ```swift
 ["status": Conversation started]
 ```